What Are Bifold Doors?

 What Is A Bifold Door?

-Also known as folding sliding doors, bi folding doors or room dividers, bifold doors are so-called because they can fold in or out to open up space.
+Also known as folding sliding doors, bi folding doors or room dividers, bi fold doors are so-called because they can fold in or out to open up space.
 They also have a traffic door for popping in and out on a daily basis.
 Bifolds are usually glazed with large glass panels that let plenty of light in.
-With a bifold door, the door itself will slide open, whilst its panels fold up and stack against the wall in order to make the most of a space.
+With folding doors, the door itself will slide open, whilst its panels fold up and stack against the wall in order to make the most of a space.
 As previously mentioned, bifold doors can be internal or external, with internal bifold doors generally used to cover smaller spaces like pantries, laundry rooms or wardrobes, and external bifold doors generally used to connect the inside of the home to the outside.
 External bifold doors will usually be found at the back of a house, leading into a garden or summer house, but internal bifold doors are found in all manner of places and are suitable for any number of applications.
 Remember that with all exterior bi-fold doors, the doors themselves should be able to endure harsh weather conditions.

 Bifold doors are available in a variety of materials like wood, upvc and aluminium.
 Timber bifold doors are particularly aesthetically pleasing and aluminium bifold doors are a popular choice for the modern home owner.
 You'll also find a multitude of colour options available.